Serbian Royal families

-In addition to portraits on exhibition, there are over 400 works of art in the Jevrem Grujić House that have been collected over the past two centuries.
-As permanent exhibits, you can see style furniture, various porcelain items, ceramics, decorative figurines, family jewelry.
+In addition to portraits on exhibition, there are over 400 works of art in the Jevrem Grujić House.
+Family members have been collected over the past two centuries.
+As permanent exhibits, you can see style furniture, various porcelain items, ceramics, decorative figurines, and family jewellery.

 Then there are the famous collections of weapons by Stevan Ćurčić, one of the largest collectors of weapons.
 Also, you can see the authentic weapons from the First and Second Serbian Uprising.
 The collection is complemented by rare newspapers, a family library, photographs, private letters from royal family members, decorations and royal gifts.

 A special place is occupied by the oldest preserved wedding dress in Serbia from 1850.
 It belonged to Jelena Grujić and it consists of several hundred thousand silver threads!

 One of the most significant gifts is a beautiful gilded and crystal set for liquor.

 It was a gift from King Milan and Queen Natalia Obrenović to Stevan and Stana Čurčić.